eeditiones/e-editiones-website/posts/tei-publisher-lib-3.md

         ("web", "print", "latex", "epub", "fo")
 ```

-The following only applies if you change the code of your custom app on disk and intend to (re-)install it later: you'll find a similar list in function `local:generate-code` in the post-installation XQuery script `post-install.xql`.
+You'll find a second list in function `local:generate-code` in the post-installation XQuery script `post-install.xql`.
 Add `fo` there as well.

 ### 3. Recreate `modules/pm-config.xql`